 Well, it lasted a year and a half, amazingly!
-I think it lasted that long because I had to prove to myself that it was worth the fight, the pain and the rejection.
+I think it lasted that long because I had to prove to myself that it was worth the fight, the pain, and the rejection.
 However, we weren’t right for each other and it took more pain, more suffering and rejection to get to that point – which in the end just seems pointless and a total waste of time.

 I guess it would seem that way to an outsider and to the old me.
-However, this time, I eventually realised what I was doing and that I had caused all of this.
+However, this time, I eventually realized what I was doing and that I had caused all of this.
 I was the one who set us up to fail, even when he told me he wasn’t right for me, I insisted we still carry on.
-It’s like being rejected felt good to me, that’s what a relationship was about, that’s what I had learnt.
+It’s like being rejected felt good to me, that’s what a relationship was about, that’s what I had learned.
 So I set myself up for failure time and time again, so I knew I’d never be disappointed!

 Absolutely, but if I’d not experienced this one last time, perhaps I’d never have come to the conclusion that rejection can sometimes be about me and that blaming others for not wanting to be in your life is just not true.
-Without this knowledge I’d not come to realise that rejection is just another way of saying ‘this isn’t for me’.
+Without this knowledge, I’d not come to realize that rejection is just another way of saying ‘this isn’t for me’.
 It just took me a lot longer to get to this point than most I suppose, but I got there eventually.

 So who are you clinging onto who you know deep down just isn’t right for you?